chipsalliance/dromajo/readme.txt

 3.5 Network block device
 ------------------------

-RISCVEMU supports an HTTP block device.
+TinyEMU supports an HTTP block device.
 The disk image is split into small files.
 Use the 'splitimg' utility to generate images.
 The URL of the JSON blk.txt file must be provided as disk image filename.